M. A. G. Osmani: Pakistan Army

-After the 1947 birth of India and Pakistan in 1947, Osmani joined the Pakistan Army on 7 October 1947.
+After India and Pakistan gained independence in 1947, Osmani joined the Pakistan Army on 7 October 1947.
 He was promoted to acting lieutenant colonel on 7 January 1948.
 He was assigned to general-staff headquarters as GSO-1, Coordination, Planning and Personnel.

 Osmani attended the Long Term Staff Course at the Command and Staff College, Quetta, Pakistan and served with Yahya Khan, Tikka Khan and A. A. K. Niazi, all of whom led the Pakistan Army against his Bangladesh forces in 1971.
 After completing the course, Osmani joined the staff of army chief of staff Reginald Hutton in January 1949 and (as chair of a committee tasked by Douglas Gracey to evaluate army enlistment standards) recommended the establishment of cadet colleges in East Pakistan.
 He later became an assistant adjutant general.

 Infantry

 After serving as a staff officer for eight years, Osmani joined the Pakistan Army infantry.
 With a rank of major and after induction training, he joined the 5/14 Punjab.
 He was posted as 2IC and company commander of the 5th Punjab Battalion of the 14th Punjab Regiment, part of a brigade commanded by Ayub Khan, in 1950.
 Osmani became commander of the 105th Brigade Training Team in January 1951 and commander of the 5/14 Punjab in May, followed by a four-month tour of duty in Kashmir and Waziristan.

 Osmani disagreed with Commander-in-Chief of the Pakistan Army Gen. Ayub Khan over the treatment of Ishfakul Majid, the senior Bengali army officer in who was falsely accused in the Rawalpindi conspiracy and forced to resign.
-In August 1951 Osmani left 5/14 Punjab and was posted as third CO of the 1st East Bengal Regiment, the first Bengali to hold the post, in October.
+In August 1951, Osmani left 5/14 Punjab and was posted as third CO of the 1st East Bengal Regiment, the first Bengali to hold the post, in October.

 East Pakistan (1950–1956)

 Osmani became the CO of the 1st East Bengal Regiment, stationed in Jessore as part of the 107th Brigade, on 8 November 1951.
 He chose Bengali songs for regimental marching and its band ("Chol Chol Chol" by Kazi Nazrul Islam, "Gram Chara oi ranga matir poth" by Rabindranath Tagore and Dhono Dhanne Pushpe Bhora by D.L.
-Roy), and the Brotochari (introduced by Shodoy Dutt) became the regimental dance.
+Roy), and the Brotochari (introduced by Gurusaday Dutta) became the regimental dance.
 Osmani ordered his NCOs to submit daily situation reports in Bangla.
 This display of Bengali culture was frowned on by his Punjabi superiors, who disliked the adoption of what they saw as Hindu culture.
-Osmani was commandant of the East Bengal Regimental Center in Chittagong from February 1953 to January 1955.
+Osmani was commandant of the East Bengal Regimental Centre in Chittagong from February 1953 to January 1955.

 He commanded the 107th Brigade in Jessore from April to October 1953 (when he was promoted to major), rejoining 1 EBR as CO until February 1954.
 After Osmani completed the GHQ law course and left the EBRC, he became an additional commandant (later deputy director) of the East Pakistan Rifles under the provincial government of East Bengal in March 1955.
 In the EBR, he expanded the recruitment of non-Bengali minority groups and ended recruiting from West Pakistan.